Wahlquist Metric Revisited: Scattering at the origin

 Then we can write our eq.
 (46,52) as

 where

 Then our reflection coefficient is given by

 This calculation is a formal one.
 We have to make sure that the Heun function, found by expansion around zero, is also finite at the second singular point for appropriate values of the parameters of our wave equation.
-A proper Leaver analysis \cite{Leaver} shows that for $\frac{x_a(1-x_b)}{x_b(1-x_a)}<1$, these terms are convergent when the independent varüable equals unity.
+A proper Leaver analysis \cite{Leaver} shows that for $\frac{x_a(1-x_b)}{x_b(1-x_a)}<1$, these terms are convergent when the independent variable equals unity.
 There is a catch here.
 Leaver analysis actually gives two roots for convergence for the Heun function at unity.
 One is, as stated above, $\frac{x_a(1-x_b)}{x_b(1-x_a)}<1$.
-The other root is unity,for which the convergence when the variable equals unity can not be realized.
-In writing our connection formula, we could not control which one of these two roots will be taken by our solution.
-Here, we, therefore use a different method to fix our constants in our connection equation, i.e. writing the solution in terms of the solutions at unity.
-This different method was used by \cite {Hatsuda} and Motohashi and Noda \cite {Noda1, Noda2} in their recent papers.
+The other root is unity, for which the convergence when the variable equals unity can not be realized.
+In writing our connection formula, we could not control which one of these two roots would be taken by our solution.
+We found that these coefficients were not finite at the point of evaluation.

+A fool proof way to to make sure that these solutions are convergent both at zero and unity, we can try to reduce them to Heun polynomials.
+It is stated in \cite{Arscott} that to get simple polynomial solutions we have to set $\alpha= -n$.
+At least we can show that the first few polynomial solutions may be calculated. \cite {Vieira}.
+The rest can be obtained in the same fashion.
+Here we have an advantage.
+We have the same equation both for the radial and the angular solutions.
+Radial solutions will be sufficient for our purposes here.